After completing this tutorial, you will be able to:

 data.frame format.
 The

-rtweet package is becoming the standard tool to access twitter data and thus we will use it in our class this week.
+rtweet package is becoming the standard tool to access twitter data and thus you will use it in class this week.

 There are numerous packages available for dealing with natural language processing or non standard or large blocks of text in